 Fairy gardens and beanstalks

-You might worry that your child is too steeped in fantasy and the make-believe.
+You might worry that your child is too steeped in fantasy and all things make-believe.
 In that case, they might not interested in getting down and dirty in the garden.
 So how about enticing him or her with a fairy garden?
 For example, if you own a small patio, get a large container to serve as the garden.
 But if your outdoor garden is large enough, then set aside a small area for the fairy garden.
 Help the child fill up the area or container with rocks and pretty flowers.
 Then add fairy toys, barbie dolls, and other items that emphasize the ethereal quality of the garden.